Get perfect Office headshots by following our guidelines on attire, posing techniques, and background choices.

 Prioritize self-care.
 Get enough sleep, exercise and spend some time in the sunshine in the weeks leading up to your session.
 This will help ensure that your photos look as natural as possible.

 Dress for success.
 Make sure your outfit is comfortable and well-fitting.
 Try it on a couple days before your session to ensure that it still fits and doesn't require any dry cleaning.

 Know your angles.
 Take a look at some previous photos of yourself, and see which angles you find most flattering.
 Bring those photos with you to your session to be used as reference.
 This will help me find the perfect angle to showcase you and your brand.

 Leave the rest to us, my team and I will work with you to create a headshot that truly represents the best version of yourself.

 When it comes to capturing the perfect office headshot, cost can be a tricky thing to navigate.
 Prices can range from $50 to $800, depending on location, package, and photographer.
 But don't let a lower price tag fool you - often times, the cheapest option can result in less-than-stellar photography.

 When planning your headshot budget, it's crucial to factor in not just the session fee, but also the cost of licensing and retouching.
 Many photographers only grant ownership of the images if they are purchased separately from the session fee.
 And, if you plan to use your headshot for press releases, advertisements, or other public uses, additional licensing fees may apply.

-At Austen Hunter Photography, I understand the importance of striking the perfect balance between cost and quality.
-My sessions range from $175 to $495 and include full copyright usage rights to all of the images captured during your session.
-Plus, retouching is available for $40 per photo, with various package options to meet your needs.
+At Austen Hunter Photography, we understand the importance of striking the perfect balance between cost and quality.
+Our sessions range from $175 to $600 and include full copyright usage rights to all of the images captured during your session.
+Plus, retouching is available for $24.99 per photo, with various package options to meet your needs.
 Head to our pricing page to learn more about the options we offer and find the perfect fit for you.